 - Contact ward pharmacist or PD nurse specialist for advice regarding PD medicines administration via enteral feeding tubes as this can affect medicine choice, formulation and absorption.

-- Out of hours, refer to GGC PD Nil by Mouth Guidance (on StaffNet) or contact on-call pharmacist for advice.
+- Out of hours, refer to GGC PD Nil by Mouth Guidance or contact on-call pharmacist for advice.